cogov/lovescript-prototype/README.md

 There are various interfaces in a process & software stack.

 This repo is an exercise to understand how the protocol.love api is used in service of real-world agreements & contracts.
-Examples of the protocol.love api being used in a stepwise fashion will demonstrate the veracity of the protocol.love
+Examples of the protocol.love api being used in a stepwise & semi-formal fashion will demonstrate the veracity of the
-    api concept & to root out architectural bugs in the api & process itself.
+    protocol.love api concept and to root out architectural misunderstandings & bugs in the api & process itself.

 ## Existing work